Important Notice – 26th May 2017

 Welcome to Crossing Cottage Greyhound Sanctuary

-We are the Nottinghamshire and East Midlands branch of the Retired Greyhound Trust (RGT), a national charity that was established to ensure the long-term welfare of greyhounds after retirement from racing.Every year between eight and nine thousand greyhounds, aged from 2 to 6 years, retire from racing and, thanks to the efforts of the RGT, many of them are found new homes with families.
+We are the Nottinghamshire and East Midlands branch of the Greyhound Trust, a national charity that was established to ensure the long-term welfare of greyhounds after retirement from racing.Every year between eight and nine thousand greyhounds, aged from 2 to 6 years, retire from racing and, thanks to the efforts of the RGT, many of them are found new homes with families.

 Greyhounds make wonderful family pets.
 They are intelligent, lovable, fun-loving, gentle creatures and make loyal companions for people of all ages.
 Many people think that greyhounds need lots of exercise.
 But the truth is they are sprinters rather than long distance runners.
 Two 20-minute walks every day is enough to satisfy them, although they are also happy to go on longer walks.